HedvigS/Glottolog_look_up_table/README.md

 This is a small repos with an R script that cobbles together a large tsv sheet with every languoid in Glottolog (i.e. languages, dialects and families) with various meta data.
 Besides the "regular" Glottolog meta data (Family, long/lat, Macroarea, Countries, etc) there are also some extra info and modifications, see lists below.

 The resulting file is basically just a restructuring of what comes out of the treedb.py script from the Glottolog recipes: https://github.com/glottolog/glottolog/blob/master/scripts/treedb.py with some added information.
-It's a bit like the "language.csv" file that comes with every version of Glottolog (https://glottolog.org/meta/downloads), just zhujzhed up a bit to my liking.
+It's a bit like the "language.csv" file that comes with every version of Glottolog (https://glottolog.org/meta/downloads), just zhujzhed up a bit to my liking and possible to run of the exact current version of Glottolog instead of just the latest published version.

 **Important**